 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cobb is worth considering.

-The overall education level of Cobb is somewhat higher than in the average US city of 21.84%: 27.53% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Cobb is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.53% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Cobb in 2022 was $58,594, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $234,376 for a family of four.
 However, Cobb contains both very wealthy and poor people as well.